amritachandrasekar18/Data-606-Capstone-project/README.md

 ## Objectives
 - **Detect fraudulent healthcare providers** using machine learning algorithms.
-- **Build an interactive Streamlit dashboard** for real-time predictions and data visualizations.
+- **Build an interactive Streamlit dashboard** for predictions and data visualizations.

 ---